-Squarespace is an industry leader in the website building space.
-I’ve used it, many of my colleagues have used it, and it continues to grow in popularity every single day.
+Squarespace is an industry leader in the website building space and it continues to grow in popularity every single day.
 But in saying that, there are plenty of Squarespace alternatives ⇣ out there that are worth considering.

 With the invention of website builders such as Squarespace, it has become possible for virtually anyone to build a strong online presence.
 I mean, you can basically create your own website in no more than a few hours.